BOARD OF ADVISORS, UK

 Jonathan’s political interests relate to Green Belt protection, preventing risky development in flood zones and ‘common sense’ tree policies to avoid unnecessary tree removal in Doncaster like that undertaken by the nearby Sheffield Council.

 Rosemary has worked in marketing, public relations, communications and journalism for more than 20 years.
-She is currently a Director of Beeline PR, based in Edinburgh, Scotland.
-Rosemary is also a freelance journalist contributing to a range of titles, including The Scotsman, The Times and Sunday Times.
+She is currently Head of Commercial Content for The Scotsman, one of Scotland's leading newspapers.
+Rosemary is also a freelance journalist contributing to a range of titles, including The Times and Sunday Times.

-Until recently, Rosemary was a Director (part time) with Muckle Media PR, also located in Edinburgh.
-Prior to that, Rosemary was Head of Communications with the Scotch Whisky Association where she was responsible for media relations, digital media, publications, member communications and working on the organisation of events, such as the AGM and Westminster and Scottish Parliament receptions.
+Rosemary was previously a Director of Beeline PR and Muckle Media PR both located in Edinburgh.
+Prior to that, Rosemary was Head of Communications with the Scotch Whisky Association where she was responsible for media relations, digital media, publications, member communications and working on the organisation of events, such as the Westminster and Scottish Parliament receptions.
 She also curated an exhibition on the history of the Scotch Whisky industry to mark the SWA’s centenary.
 This was displayed at The Scottish Parliament, the Mitchell Library and the Spirit of Speyside Festival.

 Rosemary has worked with PR agencies and in-house PR teams in Scotland and London.
 She was also a Senior Media Relations Officer with The Scottish Parliament.
 She was previously Business News Editor with Scotland on Sunday and Personal Finance Editor with The Scotsman.